crypticwisdom/spark-tutorial-with-pyspark/docs/3-spark-architecture.md

 ---

-## Spark Planning:
-- Start with: Logical Planning:
-  - when:
-    - As soon as the driver reads your spark code transformation on RDD/DF/DS.
-  - What it does:
-    - Spark at this stage builds a logical DAG of all transformations
-    - This is a high-level recipe of "what needs to happen", but not yet, how.
-    **E.g.:** .read(), .filter(), groupBy(), .count() ...
-    Logical plan will look like: `Read CSV -> Filter(Condition) -> GroupBy -> count()`
-    This is not represented as a DAG yet;
-    But no execution is carried out because it not the end of spark processing, NEXT (Optimization)

-- Then: Optimization (Catalyst Optimizer):
-  - WHEN: Still before any execution; Spark applies its Catalyst Optimizer.
-  - What it does:
-    - Looks at the Logical plan, re-writes it for Efficiency:
-      - Combines multiple filters (.filter().filter(), into 1 filter())
-      - Push down filter to the source (e.g., only load rows with column used in filter condition)
-      - Choose the best join strategies (Broadcast joins VS shuffle joins) After this Spark has an Optimized Logical Plan

-- Then: Physical Planning
-  - What it is: Spark figure and hold:
-    - What algorithm to use (HASH join, sort, merge, e.t.c)
-    - How to split work across executors
-  - Result: A Physical plan.

-- DAG Scheduler: BUilding the execution DAG
-  - when: after an action is called
-  - what it does:
-    - Takes Physical plan and turns it into a DAGof stages
-    - Stages are separated by WIDE transformations (groupBy, Join, sort, ...) because those require shuffling.

-- Task Scheduling:
-  - What happens:
-    - The DAG Scheduler hands each stage to the Task Scheduler
-    - The task scheduler created tasks (One per partition) and ships them to executors
-  - Execution starts after the executor collects the task, processes it and write to storage or return to Driver.

-Important Notes:
-- Logical, Optimized and Physical Planning happen when you define transformations but they stay as plans only.
-- Execution (Jobs/Stage/Tasks) only starts when an action is called.
-- `Code -> Logical Plan -> Optimizer (Optimized Logical Plan) -> Physical Plan -> DAG Scheduler -> Task Scheduler -> Executors`

-- DAG visualization shows, optimized logical plan turned in execution DAG (What Spark will actually run)
-- logical plans are not shown in UI
-- what are the 3 plans represented as?
-  - Logical Plan -> Only exists in driver (not shown in UI)
-  - Optimized Logical Plan -> Basis for the execution DAG
-  - Physical Plan -> Also not directly
 Summary:
   - UI shows 1 high-level DAG per Job (shows the whole job flow).
   - Stage DAGs under each job (shows how the job is split into stages).